-2 Use the Object Spy to view the Book properties and methods.
+2 Use the Object Spy to view the Book properties and operations.

-In QuickTest, choose Tools > Object Spy or click the Object Spy toolbar button to open the Object Spy dialog box.
-Click the Properties tab and select Test Object Properties.
+In QuickTest, select Tools > Object Spy or click the Object Spy toolbar button to open the Object Spy dialog box.
+Click the Properties tab and select Identification Properties.